 1. To start with, I must say the movies have painted a totally wrong picture of flying international.
-It is not as easy as realization of your true love in one scene and taking the next flight in the second scene!
-Visa approval takes atleast 5 business days, gathering Visa documents could also be a pain and just like the visa, you will never see movie characters in the queue for currency conversion!
+It is not as easy as realization of your true love in one scene and taking the next flight in the 10 seconds later!
+Visa approval takes at least 5 business days, gathering Visa documents could also be a pain and just like the visa, you will never see movie characters in the queue for currency conversion!

 2. Kuala Lumpur’s climate is a lot like the usual coastal cities.
 Relatively hot and humid.